cyrex562/zeromq/old/builds/zos/README.md

     _OPEN_THREADS=3

-which is done in the `cxxall` script.
+which is Done in the `cxxall` script.
 (The "3" value exposes later pthreads functionality like `pthread_atfork`, although ZeroMQ does not currently use all these features.)